jorisvanduyse/pyautogui/docs/install.rst

 OS-specific instructions are below.

-**NOTE: As of October 2019, the Pillow module doesn't support Python 3.8.
-PyAutoGUI currently depends on this module for its screenshot capabilities.**
+**NOTE: For more information if the Pillow module works on your Python installation, check https://pillow.readthedocs.io/en/stable/installation.html#warnings
+    PyAutoGUI depends on this module for its screenshot capabilities.**

 Windows
 -------